bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message Board/BugList/BugList.md

 a.)
 Run UITests to show process of entering and saving data, then proceed to the "AddMessages" segue and press "save"
 Solution: Pop the view controller after the save happens in MessageDetailViewController

+4.)
+Problem: Data doesn't show up after pushing "save" to save a message a.)
+Run the same UITest from #3 to prove that a newly created thread/message results in the tableview showing the new entry
+Solution: